OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/running-tentacle-under-a-specific-user-account.md

 | Full control | The `Octopus Tentacle` Windows Service   | Tentacle must be able to upgrade and restart itself for remote administration. | SC.EXE           |
 | Listen       | Port **10933**                           | Tentacle accepts commands from Octopus on this port. | NETSH.EXE        |

-Additional permissions will be necessary depending on the kinds of deployments Tentacle will perform (e.g. IIS configuration and so-on).
+Additional permissions will be necessary depending on the kind of deployments Tentacle will perform (e.g. IIS configuration and so-on).